jube-home/www.jube.io/_pages/training.md

 ---

-## **Training Agenda**:
+## **Remote Training Agenda**:

-The following is an abridged version of the full [Jube Implementation Training Plan (pdf)](https://jube.io/JubeTrainingPlan.pdf).
+The following is an abridged version of the full [Jube Remote Training Plan (pdf)](https://jube.io/JubeTrainingPlan.pdf).

-The training spans **3 to 4 days**, with each day lasting **6 to 8 hours**, depending on elective modules.
-Elective modules provide in-depth training on advanced administrative concepts using dedicated training servers.
+The remote training spans **3 to 4 days**, with each day lasting **6 to 8 hours**, depending on elective modules.
+Elective modules provide in-depth remote training on advanced administrative concepts using dedicated servers.
 These are ideal for technical participants responsible for system administration but do not require developer expertise.

 For organizations with developer teams, an **additional day** is available to familiarize them with the Jube codebase